The national curriculum for computing aims to ensure that all pupils:

 We are well resourced for Computing.
-Each class has 15 ipads (1 shared between 2) that support the teaching of computing and can be used to enhance all areas of the curriculum.
-On top of this, we have a school set of laptops to support teaching.
+Each class has 15 ipads that support the teaching of computing and can be used to enhance all areas of the curriculum.
+In addition we have a class set of laptops to support teaching.

 At Pinner Wood we believe that Computing is an integral part of every day life.
-We therefore aim to incorporate the Computing skills into other areas of the curriculum e.g. children being able to record a video of a weather report written in English, using the green screen in our state of the multimedia suite.
+We therefore aim to incorporate the Computing skills into other areas of the curriculum e.g. children being able to record a video of a weather report recalling knowledge and skills learned in Geography, using the green screen in our multimedia suite.
 Where skills need to be taught discreetly, such as Coding and Programming, we have access to 45 laptops.
-Year groups teach these skills over two half terms in the year.

-We strongly believe that we need to educate children how to use technology so they are able to develop their skills and access their benefits.
-With that comes a responsibility of teaching children how to be safe when online.
+We strongly believe that we need to educate?children how to use technology so they are able to develop their skills?and access their benefits, with that comes a responsibility of teaching children how to be safe when online.
 We feel this message is strongest when both home and school work together.
-During our lessons, we always reinforce the message of staying safe online and show our children how to make sure that they are safe and our internal school systems are monitored with systems in place to help protect children.
+During our lessons, we always reinforce the message of staying safe online and show our children how to make sure that they are safe and stay safe.
+Our internal school systems are monitored with systems in place to help protect children.